Contributing subtitles for Plum Village

 An Amara link in the Library of the Plum Village website (from this page)

-Similarly, on many videos on our YouTube channel you will find an Amara link in the video description:
+Similarly, on many videos on our YouTube channel you will find a subtitling / captioning link in the video description:

 Such links are also in place on the main Plum Village YouTube channel.

-It’s the same for videos on the Plum Village App Vimeo channel – you’ll find an Amara link at the bottom of the video description:
+It’s the same for videos on the Plum Village App Vimeo channel – you’ll find an subtitling link at the bottom of the video description:

-Sometimes, there is no Amara link underneath a video.
-If you’d like to add subtitles for such a video, please get in touch so we can provide you with the Amara link (and add the link to the video).
+Sometimes, there is no subtitling link underneath a video, perhaps because it sits on a different YouTube / Vimeo channel.
+If you’d like to add subtitles for such a video, you can manually add it to the Amara platform.

 You may find it helpful to look at the Amara profiles for Plum Village Online Monastery or Plum Village App, which show videos we added recently.
 However, we find this is of limited use because it only shows the most recent activity.
-Usually, it’s more practical to navigate from the video descriptions as explained above.
+Usually, it’s more practical to navigate from the video descriptions as explained above or using our tool.

 How to create subtitles